 We will then attempt to diagnose the extent of your TMJ and recommend treatment.
 Neuromuscular dentistry has developed scientific diagnosis and treatment protocols that result in reliable, long-term relief.
 Diagnosis involves a combination of CBCT imagery, computerized jaw tracking, muscle activity measurement, and sonography of the joint to identify the ideal rest position for your jaw.

 Depending on the severity of your TMJ, treatments may include regular TENS treatments, an orthotic (similar to an athletic mouthguard) that you wear while you sleep, and dental restorations.
 In rare cases, surgery of the jaw joint may be necessary to restore optimal function.Dr.
-Paul and Dr. Adam Hahn are both trained in neuromuscular dentistry, and all our dental assistants are familiar with its principles so that everyone can work together to ensure you get the best TMJ treatment possible.
+Adam Hahn is trained in neuromuscular dentistry, and all our dental assistants are familiar with its principles so that everyone can work together to ensure you get the best TMJ treatment possible.